 Don’t forget about the museums, especially the ethnographic ones!

-The best places to vacation with your kids, especially in winter, are Bakuriani and Gudauri, where your kids can learn how to ski or snowboard.
+The best places to vacation with your kids, especially in winter, are amazing Bakuriani and Mountain Resort Gudauri, where your kids can learn how to ski or snowboard.
 If you don’t have any equipment with you, don’t worry, you can rent or buy them right on the spot.

 If snow sports aren’t a preference, then go hiking and have a picnic at one of the many beautiful spots.
 The climatic seaside and mountain resorts, with their unpolluted environments and kid-friendly infrastructure, are ideal for relaxing with your family.